 Pupils experience Art activities being delivered in specialist Art rooms on arrival to Alderbrook.

 During this Key Stage we cover key competences.
 We hope our learners develop both cultural and critical understanding, explore and create both 2D and 3D artefacts to a given theme and then evaluate progress.
 Students are encouraged to enjoy their learning, be creative and succeed as they develop and explore the subject in an inclusive mixed ability setting.

 A deeper understanding of the subject is distilled in year 8 in the single hour a week lessons.
 The Year 8 projects are more expressive and relate further to contemporary and abstract works and make connections to spiritual and emotional contexts.

-The department enjoys and celebrates success at KS4 and has delivered both BTEC and GCSE courses in Art & Design.
-We now have added successfully Photography GCSE to our portfolio.
+The department enjoys and celebrates success at KS4.
+We deliver GCSE courses in Art & Design and Photography.
 The exam board used is OCR.

 Coursework/ Portfolio is 60% of the final mark